vspaz/reversegeo/README.md

 # reversegeo

- reversegeo is a small utility that does reverse geocoding using latitute/longitude data.
+ reversegeo is a cli utility that does reverse geocoding using latitute/longitude data.

  ## How-to